 Sponsor Responsibilities

-Describe the sponsor duties, including those to be tranferred to a third party that may impact the investigators sites, if applicable.
+Describe the sponsor duties, including those to be transferred to a third party that may impact the investigators sites, if applicable.

 <Enter Sponsor Responsibilities>

 Informed Consent Process

 Specify the key elements of the informed consent process, including any special needs and how these are addressed (e.g., assent, capacity, legally acceptable representative, adolescents who may reach age of majority during the trial, pregnant participants and pregnant partners of participants).